 My path to becoming a psychotherapist has been a long and windy one.
 Drawn to the seemingly unpredictable nature of human behavior at an early age, I eagerly attempted to use whatever theories, opinions, or philosophies that were available to me as an attempt to make sense of our actions.
 As a South Asian first generation woman, I was consistently called to embody certain cultural tenets from both Western and Eastern cultures.
-Creating a hybrid narrative that feels right to me has been an ongoing struggle and rising above certain limiting beliefs has been both rewarding and painful.
-It's not easy to acknowledge, and then let go of, a way of being.
+Creating a hybrid narrative that feels right to me has been a beautiful journey for me as I rise above certain limiting beliefs.
+It's not easy to acknowledge, and then let go of, a way of being in order to embrace a new version of oneself.
 Despite everything, it was ultimately my own work in therapy that helped me tap into my own truth.
 I now serve as a guide in helping others gain greater insight.

 I grew up in Queens, New York and was exposed to a multitude of languages, rhythms, traditions, rituals, and perspectives.
 This experience laid the foundation for me to explore the dynamic interplay of religion, spirituality, race, and gender.
 I went onto study at a diverse state university and became fascinated with how individuals from various backgrounds socialize and relate to one another.
 Questioning social dynamics inspired me to embrace social justice and uplift buried histories and narratives.